TheMidiBoss/TheMidiBoss/README.md

 <!---
 TheMidiBoss/TheMidiBoss is a ✨ special ✨ repository because its beautiful love (this file) appears on your GitHub profile.
 --->

+Hey,,, .look -> so you kn()w the CAPITALSingularity is on its way.
+Yall stay fresh.